Couple expecting baby sees fetus flashing ‘peace sign’ in ultrasound

-EAST CHICAGO, Ind.
-(WGN) — A couple in Indiana was surprised, and also elated, to see their daughter flashing what appeared to be a “peace sign” in a recent ultrasound.
+A couple was surprised, and also elated, to see their daughter flashing what appeared to be a “peace sign” in a recent ultrasound.

 “The tech was looking around, watching things — and all of sudden these two fingers popped right up,” Kyle Weener said.